raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 The d-pad and A and B buttons are required to play this game.
 These buttons are used to navigate menus, and are mandatory in main gameplay.

 You can also optionally use the crank to perform the turning action usually done by the A and B buttons.
-This can be toggled in the Options menu, or in-game via the Slide menu.
+This can be toggled in-game, in the Options menu.
 (The crank can also be used to navigate menus.)

 ## Playing the game

 When you start a new game, you'll be faced with the HEXAPLEX — a grid of 19 triangles (black, gray, or white), all interlaced with one another.
 Your goal is simple: create HEXAs!

-Use the D-pad to navigate your Cursor along the HEXAPLEX, and the A and B buttons (or the Crank) to rotate the currently-selected hexagon clockwise or counter-clockwise — this is called a Swap.
+Use the D-pad to navigate your Cursor along the HEXAPLEX, and the A and B buttons (or the crank) to rotate the currently-selected hexagon clockwise or counter-clockwise — this is called a Swap.

 A full hexagon of similarly-colored triangles is called a HEXA.
 These are the main way to earn points — create a HEXA match, and BOOM!!
-You gain points, and the triangles involved are replaced with all new colors.
+You gain points, and the triangles involved are randomized and replaced.

-When the game ends, you'll get a read-out of how many Swaps you've made, and how many HEXAs you've matched.

 As far as basic gameplay is concerned...that's all you gotta know to get started!
 But, depending on the mode you're playing, there are a few more things you need to learn...